This lunchtime conversation took place on October 27th at 12pm eastern.

-Author and advocate Reverend Vivian Nixon; MacArthur Fellow, founder of Freedom Reads, and poet Reginald Dwayne Betts Esq; and BPI founder and executive director Max Kenner join in a conversation moderated by historian Dr. Elizabeth Hinton about the pivotal era in racial justice and punitive politics following the 1968 Kerner Commission report— the making of mass incarceration, the rise, fall and rise again of college-in-prison, and the failures of liberal reform.
+Author and advocate Reverend Vivian Nixon; MacArthur Fellow, founder of Freedom Reads, and poet Reginald Dwayne Betts Esq; and BPI founder and executive director Max Kenner joined in a conversation moderated by historian Dr. Elizabeth Hinton about the pivotal era in racial justice and punitive politics following the 1968 Kerner Commission report— the making of mass incarceration, the rise, fall and rise again of college-in-prison, and the failures of liberal reform.
 More than 50 years later, we are on the brink of what could be a new era, but we have also been here before.
 Where do go from here?
 And how does college-in-prison help cultivate what the Kerner Commission called “new will” in the long Black freedom struggle?

 With opening remarks from Eisenhower Foundation president, Alan Curtis.